StLGS German Special Interest Group (G-SIG)

 Carol Whitton will email the G-SIG mailing list with specifics for each meeting.
 If you are not on the SIG mailing list, please send an email to

 All German SIG meetings are free and open to the public; however it is necessary to register, if you want to join the Zoom webinar.
-You do NOT need to register for the in-person meeting or to view the digital recording that will be posted on this page.
-All meetings begin at 7:00 p.m.
+You do NOT need to register for the in-person meeting, which will be held at the StLGS office, or to view the digital recording that will be posted on this page.
+All meetings begin at 1:00 p.m.
 (Central)

 For a PDF version of this year’s meeting flyer, click here.